 Chiang Mai University School of Public Policy (SPP) is strategically situated 700 km.
 (435 miles) north of Bangkok, at Thailand’s second capital city of Chiang Mai.
-This is because SPP considers this locale, dynamically comprised of ancient and modern paradigms, an ‘urban lab’ for comprehending the melting pot of worldwide urbanization phenomena that are also ensuing throughout Asia’s secondary (non-mega) cities.
+Dynamically comprised of ancient and modern paradigms, this city is an ‘urban lab’ for comprehending the melting pot of urbanization phenomena that are also ensuing throughout Asia’s secondary cities.

 Considered the “jewel of the north,” Chiang Mai’s centuries of layered cultural heritage are evidenced by a centralized mote edged with the crumbling brick wall prior used for repelling regional invaders.
 Traditional rural agrarian life personifying the cultural heart-center of Thailand’s peoples is still being exhibited by farmers laboring verdant and expansive rice fields.
 UNESCO has designated Chiang Mai as a ‘creative city,’ and also placed it on the tentative list for world heritage inscription.

 Chiang Mai is a trendy municipality.
 The sufficiently affluent can access an array of amenities also including an affordable lifestyle involving abundant nature, local and fusion foods, a vibrant nightlife, as well as health and wellness inlets, among other favorable aspects.
 This hub, well-connected regionally and globally, is a top-destination for both tourism and long-stay retirees.
 Universities and innovations hubs are also being invested in here.
 Even digital nomads working online as part of a post-modern global market system are flocking to this meeting point.